GoogleCloudPlatform/community/tutorials/ios-chatbot/part-2/index.md

 ---
 title: How to build a conversational app using Cloud Machine Learning APIs (Part 2 of 3)
-description: How to build a conversational app using Cloud Machine Learning APIs (Part 2 of 3).
+description: we'll discuss an advanced API.AI topic — webhook with Cloud Functions.
+We'll also show you how to use Cloud Machine Learning APIs (Vision, Speech and Translation) and how to support a second language.
 author: Chang Luo
 tags: Cloud Functions, Dialogflow, API.AI, Webhooks, Localization, Chatbot, Machine Learning API, Transation, Vision, Speech
-date_published: 2017-01-02
+date_published: 2017-05-04
 ---

-In [part 1](../index.md) of this blog post, we gave you an overview of what a conversational tour guide iOS app might look like built on Cloud Machine Learning APIs and API.AI.
+In [part 1](https://cloudplatform.googleblog.com/2017/07/how-to-build-a-conversational-app-that-sees-listens-talks-and-translates-using-Cloud-Machine-Learning-APIs-part-1.html) of this blog post, we gave you an overview of what a conversational tour guide iOS app might look like built on Cloud Machine Learning APIs and API.AI.
 We also demonstrated how to create API.AI intents and contexts.
 In part 2, we'll discuss an advanced API.AI topic — webhook with Cloud Functions.
 We'll also show you how to use Cloud Machine Learning APIs (Vision, Speech and Translation) and how to support a second language.

-### Webhooks via Cloud Functions
+# Webhooks via Cloud Functions

-In API.AI, [Webhook](https://docs.api.ai/docs/webhook) integrations allow you to pass information from a matched intent into a web service and get a result from it.
+In API.AI, [webhook](https://docs.api.ai/docs/webhook) integrations allow you to pass information from a matched intent into a web service and get a result from it.
 Read on to learn how to request parade info from Cloud Functions.

-1. Go to console.cloud.google.com.
-Log in with your own account and create a new project.
+1. Go to [Google Cloud Platform Console](console.cloud.google.com).
+Log in with your own account and create a new project. \

 2. Once you've created a new project, navigate to that project.